mafudge/learn-databases/README.md

 ## Software Requirements

 1. Docker is used to manage the containers.
+On Windows and Mac, download Docker Desktop 3.5 or higher.
 Installation instructions are here:
 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
   You must allocate at least 1CPU and 4GB of RAM to docker.
   Mac: [https://docs.docker.com/docker-for-mac/#resources](https://docs.docker.com/docker-for-mac/#resources)